lenacassandre/true-promise/README.md

 }); // No then() called.

 setTimeout(() => {
-  promise.then((value) => console.log(value)); // Since the promise has been previously rejected, the reject function is immediatly called.
+  promise.catch((value) => console.log(value)); // Since the promise has been previously rejected, the reject function is immediatly called.
 And you now for sure the value is a number.
 }, 1000);
 ```